 Distance: +-5km

 From Thomas Edison Street, head right into 10th Street, and then turn left into Mackenzie Street, where you will pass the Menlo Park Tennis Courts on your right.
 Then turn right in Farrel Street, left in Murray Street and right in Rupert Street.
 From there, head left into Anderson Street.
 This street is not a Jacaranda-lined street, but rather White Stinkwood trees, bringing a welcome twist to an already stunning running route.
 If you decide to do the 5km, be sure to run it at sunrise, or late afternoon as the sun is setting.
 That way, you get to see the sun’s rays make the White Stinkwood leaves look see-through and simply beautiful.
+It truly is one of the best early morning runs in Pretoria during the Jacaranda Season.
 From Anderson Street, go left in Alexander for a short uphill, and then right in Marais Street.
 Then, go left in Stella Street, right in Mackenzie Street and back to Geenlyn Village Centre.
 Do this one twice and you’re ready for the next Spar Women’s Challenge!

 Distance: +- 8km

 From Thomas Edison Street, head right into 10th Street, and then turn left into Mackenzie Street, where you will pass the Menlo Park Tennis Courts on your right.
 Then turn right in Farrel Street, left in Murray Street and right in Rupert Street.
 From there, head left into Anderson Street.
-This street is not a Jacaranda-lined street, but rather White Stinkwood trees, bringing a welcome twist to an already stunning running route.
-If you decide to do the 8km, be sure to run it at sunrise, or late afternoon as the sun is setting.
-That way, you get to see the sun’s rays make the White Stinkwood leaves look see-through and simply beautiful.
 From Anderson Street, go left in Alexander for a short uphill, and then right in Murray Street.
 Cross Jan Shoba Street and turn left in Roper Street (one of the streets that is truly famous for its Jacarandas heading in to the University of Pretoria’s campus).
 From there, turn left into Marais Street, and then left again into William Street.
 Take a right at Murray Street and then right again when you see Alexander Street.
 From there, head left into Marais Street, left again into Farrel Street and then right into Mackenzie Street.
 From there, turn right into Thomas Edison Street and end off your run with a cold one at Greenlyn Village Centre.

 0 Comments